 1. Choose a niche and a website

-The most important thing to note in all the blogging basics is to decide the niche or subject that you will be writing on.
-Always remember that to be successful, your blog needs to be a product of your passion, what you’re good at, and what your ideal audience wants.
+The most important thing to note in all the blogging basics is deciding the niche or subject you will be writing on.
+Always remember that to be successful, your blog needs to be a product of your passion, what you’re good at, and what your ideal audience wants to be successful.

 Pro blogging tip: Don’t try to write about anything and everything.
 Take your time to figure out what people are interested in and what you would like to read about.
 Figure out your niche.

-Once you zero in on the topic of your blog, you need to set up the blog site.
+Once you zero in on your blog topic, you need to set up the blog site.
 Choose your blog name and register a website domain with the same name.
 If the .com domain extension is unavailable, you can try to register with .net or .org, or according to your country (.in, for example).

 2. Choose a web hosting and CMS

 The next bit may sound a bit technical, but it’s a simple step-by-step process that you need only tackle once.
 Your blog stands on two pillars: web hosting (also known as blog hosting) and CMS (content management system).